 What is the best value Avios redemption per mile flown?
 Or, put another way, what’s the furthest you can fly for the fewest Avios?

-With the help of Andrew, a reader who kindly did much of the ground work for us, we have put together a list of the flying distance of each long and mid haul British Airways route and compared it with the Avios required for a Club World off-peak redemption.
+We have put together a list of the flying distance of each long and mid haul British Airways route and compared it with the Avios required for a Club World off-peak redemption.

 Distances are measured using the ‘great circle route’ ie. the most direct path between origination and destination.

 If you ever need to work out the distance between two cities, we recommend Great Circle Mapper at gcmap.com.
 Use airport codes in the search box, eg LHR-CPT for London Heathrow to Cape Town, and click ‘Distance’.
-Andrew used the data from BA’s High Life magazine.

 Hopefully this gives you a better idea of the value of different routes, although you should remember that ‘value’ is subjective.
-If you don’t want to fly to Kuwait, for example, it doesn’t matter how ‘cheap’ a redemption would be!
+If you don’t want to fly to Kuwait, for example, it doesn’t matter how ‘cheap’ a redemption would be.